top of page

 “While granite is a natural stone so colours cannot be created as per choice, quartz is artificially coloured, allowing a customised look.
 Though available in a wide range of colours, there is no consistency in granite.”

-Quartz composite kitchen sinks are made by combining crushed stone with resin filler.
-The proportion of the materials used is usually around 70 percent -80 percent rock and 20 percent -30 percent resin.
+Quartz composite kitchen sinks are made by combining crushed stone with a resin filler.
+The proportion of the materials used is usually around 70-80% rock and 20 -30% resin.
 This produces a material the characteristics of which are close to those of the original stone.
+Today, sales of quartz sinks in the country stand at 2.5 to 3 lakh units per annum.

 Some features